 In August 2018, the Company entered into a Research Collaboration and License Agreement with bluebird bio, Inc. ("bluebird").
 In November 2021, bluebird assigned the Research Collaboration and License Agreement (the "2seventy Agreement"), to its affiliate, 2seventy bio, Inc. ("2seventy"), in connection with an internal restructuring and subsequent spin-out of 2seventy.
-Under the terms of the 2seventy Agreement, the Company provides to 2seventy tumor-specific targets across several tumor types and, in certain cases, T cell receptors ("TCR") directed to those targets.
+Under the terms of the 2seventy Agreement, the Company provides to 2seventy tumor-specific targets across several tumor types and, in certain cases, T cell receptors (TCR) directed to those targets.
 The Company received a non-refundable upfront payment of \$20.0 million, and 2seventy also concurrently acquired 768,115 shares of the Company's Series C convertible preferred stock for \$10.0 million at \$13.04 per share.
-Per the 2seventy Agreement, 2seventy was also provided an option to acquire shares of the Company's common stock at the price to the public of \$15.00 per share for a total of \$10.0 million.
+Per the 2seventy Agreement, 2seventy was also provided an option to acquire shares of the Company's common stock at the same price as all other investors in connection with the Company's initial public offering ("IPO").
+In October 2018, 2seventy purchased 666,667 shares of the Company's common stock at the price to the public of \$15.00 per share for a total of \$10.0 million.
 Under the terms of the 2seventy Agreement, the Company is eligible to earn development, regulatory, and sales-based milestones in an amount of up to \$1.2 billion, and single-digit royalties on sales of products that utilize the technology subject to the 2seventy Agreement.
-None of these events had occurred as of December 31, 2021, and no royalties were due from the sale of licensed products.
+None of these events had occurred as of December 31, 2022, and no royalties were due from the sale of licensed products.